lenasimine/mc4chem/README.md

 Some instructions for how to find your 'saves' folder: https://savelocation.net/minecraft Tested using version 1.17.1 but it is likely transferable.

+Please feel free to use this as basis for your own minigame, but if you do, please don't forget to give us credit, follow us on twitter (@McGillChemOut, @thesiminegroup), and keep in touch :)

 McGill University MC4Chem Team,

 Isabella Vitesse, Victor Cozea, Caleb Liu, Dr. Lena Simine